MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 <sup>1</sup> User must have a role that provides read permission both in the shortcut location and target location

-<sup>2</sup> User musth have a role that proides write permission both in the shortcut location and the target location
+<sup>2</sup> User must have a role that provides write permission both in the shortcut location and the target location

 ## How do shortcuts handle deletions?